7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-Microsoft-Entra-ID-Administration.md

 - Microsoft Entra ID is flat, Active Directory domains are trees and forest
 - Domain controllers are deployed only when required for compatibility for Domain Services

-See [[Active-Directory-Defined]] for on-premise AD definitions and descriptions.
+See [[Active-Directory]] for on-premise AD definitions and descriptions.
 It is the principle Identity and Access management service.
 Authorise and authenticate to multiple sources:
 - On-Premise AD, Internal resources and apps located on your corporate network
 - Web-Application - IpD - google login
 - External resources like Microsoft 365, the Azure portal, and SaaS applications.